 Students with external advisors submit a summary of their research to their external and internal advisors each semester in order to obtain a grade for 18.THG.
 The graduate chair reviews all research summaries.
 See external thesis advisor information.

 Graduate students are strongly encouraged to develop their teaching skills and establish teaching credentials.
+Toward this end, all students are required to complete at least one semester of classroom teaching.
 During the semester before their first teaching assignment, prospective teachers are required to participate in teacher training.
 Foreign students must demonstrate proficiency in English before undertaking the training.

 Within one year of passing the qualifying examination or by the beginning of the 6th semester students must submit a thesis proposal of about five pages.
 See thesis proposal for detailed instructions.

 In their first week of their final semester, students must register as degree candidates.
 This does not constitute a commitment to finish; students can remove their names from the degree list at the end of the term.
 Students submit their thesis titles at mid-semester and prepare for the thesis defense, which usually takes place in April.
 Deadlines are here.

 When the thesis approaches completion a Thesis Examination Committee is formed, consisting of the thesis advisor and two other faculty members in related fields.
 The student's successful defense of the thesis and submission of the final thesis document complete the doctoral program.
 Instructions are here.